 On the front, there is a volume control knob sitting dead center with 2 metal push-to-activate buttons that are for the X-Bass and Power Match features.
 They feel great to operate and have a positive click feedback feel.
 On the other side of the volume control are the 3.5mm and 4.4mm Pentaconn connectors.
 The back of the unit sports two USB connections.

 The volume control knob is also made of metal.
 It is knurled and is very smooth to operate.
 It’s also a totally analog volume control potentiometer which I really like because of the precision in volume adjustment you get.

 You don’t get the step volume increments as you get with a digital volume knob plus you don’t get any of the compression traits you get with a digital knob.
 The volume control also acts as the power on/off switch.

-The iFi hip-dac has a built-in Lithium Polymer 2200mAh battery and iFi claims you could get 12 hours use from a single charge.
+The iFi hip-dac has a built-in Lithium Polymer 2200mAh battery and iFi claims you could get 12 hours of use from a single charge.
 I only got about 6 to 7 hours but then again I like the volume up high and with X-Bass enabled so I guess you get 12 hours if you listen to it at low or moderate levels of volume.

 It is still acceptable and that’s still enough time for most situations.
 After all, I use planar headphones and they are notorious for sucking up the power.
 The battery takes about 2 hours to charge.

-There is a small LED indicator for each of the metal push to activate buttons.
+There is a small LED indicator for each of the metal push-to-activate buttons.
 LED on indicate X-bass on and High power match on.
 There is also a charging LED.

 The volume control also has 2 led lights on each side of the knob that change colors to indicate what format music is being played.
-Green and Yellow for PCM, Cyan, and Blue for DSD and Magenta for MQA.
+Green and Yellow for PCM, Cyan, and Blue for DSD, and Magenta for MQA.